TrucG01/ImageML/README.md

 <b>Bad Model Output</b><br>
 <img src="bad_output.png" width="360">

-- **Top:** Output from a well-trained model (clear class separation, accurate segmentation).
+- **Top:** Output from a trained model on training set (clear class separation, accurate segmentation).
-- **Bottom:** Output from an underfit or poorly trained model (blurry, incorrect, or missing segmentation).
+- **Bottom:** Output trained trained model on a validation dataset (incorrect, or missing segmentation).

 > Replace these images with your own results as you improve your models!